matter-labs/zksync-lite-docs/docs/dev/nfts.md

 ### Get a Receipt

-If you would like, you can also get a receipt for the minted NFT.
+To get a receipt for the minted NFT:

 ```typescript
 const receipt = await nft.awaitReceipt();